Fresh new start

 Roll-out

-To get the team started, a set of starter kit materials included social posts, a donation form, posters, and a leaflet.
+To get the internal team going, we created a starter-kit set of materials including social posts, a donation form, posters, and a leaflet.